 What Are Teeth Cleanings Like?

 Many people worry about teeth cleaning.
 They worry it will be painful.
 However, we can reassure you that the pain is not excessive.
 First, we will examine your teeth with a tool.
 This part is painless.
-We will also ask you about health conditions and medication that can affect your teeth.
+We will also ask you about health conditions and medications that can affect your teeth.
 If you take medicine for a heart condition, you may experience dry mouth.
 Dry mouths cause bacteria to grow, which leads to tooth decay and gum disease.
 If you tell us about your dry mouth, we can make suggestions to keep your mouth moist.

 At the same time that we are examining your teeth, we are looking for signs of problems.
 We look for cavities.
 We also look for red and swollen gums, especially if they are bleeding.
 We can check for bumps or spots in your mouth, as well.
 You may need to get x-rays.
 We like you to get them once a year, so we can see the changes in your teeth as time goes along.